briggsrr/Weather-App/README.md

 Notes:
 > Currently only available locally.
-> Update with footer uniquely uses styled components
+> Footer uniquely uses styled components (since same one used as website)
+> Data is not accurate for the accordion due to the limiation of the weather api (you have to pay for more features...)
 > Big shoutout to freecodecamp.com for enabling this project

 Further:
 > Add dynamic video background?
 > Add mobile support?
-> Add
+> Ad